guertinlab/Nascent_RNA_Methods/README.md

 # Processing PRO-seq data

-PRO-seq data can be analyzed in many sophisticated ways, including defining primary transcripts (cite primaryTranscriptAnnotation), identifying putative enhancers (cite dREG), detecting prominent transcription start sites (cite something I saw come out recently but haven't tested yet), or quantifying changes in transcription (cite Fabiana and Leighton).
+PRO-seq data can be analyzed in many sophisticated ways, including defining primary transcripts (cite primaryTranscriptAnnotation), identifying putative enhancers (cite dREG), detecting prominent transcription start sites (cite something I saw come out recently but haven't tested yet), or quantifying changes in RNA Polymerase density in different genic features (cite Fabiana and Leighton).
 Here, we only describe quality control metrics that are used to determine if a PRO-seq library is worth analyzing in depth.

 ## Initialize variables